Tech-Fabric/techfabric/site/content/industries/ecommerce.md

   clients.
 We harness the power of cloud-native technologies to empower lean eCommerce processes, omni-channel efforts, and analytics that continue to drive sales.
+caseStudy:
-caseStudyLogo: /images/uploads/K&L-logo.svg
+  logo: /images/uploads/K&L-logo.svg
-caseStudyTitle: K&L Wines
+  title: K&L Wines
-caseStudyDescription: >-
+  description: >-
       The renowned online wine retailer partnered with TechFabric to digitally transform the way they manage their up-front inventory costs and warehouse workflow.
 We also helped create a much needed update to how their wine connoisseurs search and discover new wine and spirits.
 Microsoft Azure search played a key role in helping to transform the way their customers explore the world of bottled wine and spirits.
-caseStudyImageRight: /images/uploads/iphonex_angled_corkborg-2x-2x.png
+  imageRight: /images/uploads/iphonex_angled_corkborg-2x-2x.png
-caseStudyImageBottom: /images/uploads/iphonex_klwines.png
+  imageBottom: /images/uploads/iphonex_klwines.png
-caseStudyURL: /case-studies/kl-wine-merchants
+  url: /case-studies/kl-wine-merchants
 ---
 ![null](/images/uploads/ecommerce-industry-hero.svg)